peter-tackage/github-client-demo/README.md

 The Android Instrumentation Tests are generally run via the new ```@RunWith(AndroidJUnit4.class)```.
 If the test uses mocking (via Mockito with Dexmaker) they subclass an abstract parent class ```PatchedDexmakerTestCase.java``` that has a workaround for a long standing known Dexmaker issue.
-Note that there's no need to subclass ```AndroidTestCase``` anymore.
+Importantly there's no need to subclass ```AndroidTestCase``` anymore.

-PowerMock does not work with DexMaker according to this source http://stackoverflow.com/a/27956309/937783, there's an issue (without any activity) that reports that: https://github.com/crittercism/dexmaker/issues/3.
+Note: PowerMock does not work together with DexMaker according to this source http://stackoverflow.com/a/27956309/937783, there's an issue (without any activity) that reports that: https://github.com/crittercism/dexmaker/issues/3.

 Presenter and Model tests should be Unit Tests, as they should not contain Android dependencies.
 View and